 It’s a known fact that guinea pigs are vegetarians and herbivores.
 So, keeping a guinea pig is not very simple.
-Yes, their nutrition seems easy to handle; fruits and veggies, and all other growing things, right?
-Not exactly, there are other types of foods which are not fruit or veggie but they are still good food for the cavies.
+Their nutrition seems easy to handle.
+However, there are other types of foods which are not fruit or veggie but they are still good food for the cavies.

 The benefits of the horse hay for the cavy are all great and all equally important.
 One of them is the fiber content in the hay.
 When cavies get enough fiber, their digestive system works perfectly.

 Nutrition Facts of Horse Hay

-So, when someone tries to package the hay and sell it for guinea pigs, it’s understandable why alfalfa mixes are most commonly used – and mistakenly, people want to feed cavies with as many nutrients as they can.
+So, when someone tries to package the hay and sell it for guinea pigs, it’s understandable why alfalfa mixes are most commonly used.
+Mistakenly, people want to feed cavies with as many nutrients as they can.
 But, in this case, calcium from alfalfa is not needed for a grownup guinea pig – choose plain hay only.

 There are different nutritional values for different types of hay.
 So, here are a few types listed, with caloric values per one pound: